Skip to contents

 Plausibility checks.

-performs plausibility checks similar to those in WFHZ, with a few differences in the scoring criteria for flagged data.
+• It performs, as well, plausibility checks on MUAC data.
+For this, mwana integrates recent advances in using muac-for-age z-score (MFAZ) for checking the plausibility and the acceptability of MUAC data.
+In this way, when the variable age is available: mwana performs plausibility checks similar to those in WFHZ, with a few differences in the scoring criteria for the percent of flagged data.
 Otherwise, when the variables age is missing, a similar test suit used in the current version of ENA is performed.
 Read guide here.

-prevalence calculators were built to take decisions on the appropriate analysis procedure to follow based on the quality of the data, as per the SMART rules.
-It returns an output table with the appropriate results based on the data quality test results.
-Fundamentally, the calculators loop over the survey areas in the dataset whilst performing quality appraisal and taking decisions on the appropriate prevalence analysis procedure to follow on the basis of the result.
+mwana prevalence estimators were built to take decisions on the appropriate analysis procedure to follow based on the quality of the data, as per the SMART rules.
+They return output tables with summarized results based on the data quality test results.
+Fundamentally, the functions loop over the survey areas in the data set whilst doing quality checks and taking decisions on the appropriate prevalence analysis path that best fits the data.

-- Combined prevalence of wasting: here a concept of combined flags is used to streamline the flags removed in WFHZ and those in MUAC; read guide here.
+• Combined prevalence.
+A concept of combined flags is used to streamline the flags removed in WFHZ and those in MUAC.
+Read the guide here.

 [!TIP]